Zebra Danio are some of the most popular freshwater fish for home aquariums.

 Danios belong to the Cyprinidae or minnow family and can tolerate a wide range of water conditions and a number of different habitats.

-They eat a range of different food including things like plankton, algae and small organisms and will even eat worms if they cannot find there normal food.
+They eat a range of different foods including things like plankton, algae, and small organisms, and will even eat worms if they cannot find their normal food.

 They usually live in shallow, shaded waters with a sandy or silty pebbled-filled substrate.